Inclement Weather: Summer Heat Advisory

 • Consider relaxing workplace dress expectations to allow employees to be more comfortable and dressed appropriately for the heat.

-• Check in on employees frequently.
+• Check on employees frequently.
 Help ensure that they are staying hydrated and not overheating and allow for extra breaks when possible.

-• If your employees cannot safely work on campus or if the University closes due to inclement heat, and they have duties that can be performed from a remote location, assign them this work in writing.
+• If your employees cannot safely work on campus or if the university closes due to inclement heat, and they have duties that can be performed from a remote location, assign them this work in writing.

 If an employee experiences a work-related injury or illness as a result of heat exposure, they should submit a Workplace Injury Report.